Sea-Maiden/CS/README.md

 # CS
-All course projects and their materials, resources, presentations, and final papers To be continue...
+All course projects and their materials, resources, presentations, and final papers.
+To be continue...